eschulte/acts_as_git/README.markdown

 ==========

 Allows ActiveFile models to interact with git repositories.
-This adds history, attribution, change-logs, rollbacks, and many of the useful features of git to ActiveFile objects.
+This adds versioning, history, attribution, diffs, checkout of previous versions, and all of the useful features of git to ActiveFile objects.

-The two main methods are

-- *acts\_as\_git\_repo*: for ActiveFile objects which are located at the top of git repositories
-- *acts_as_git*: for ActiveFile objects which live inside of a git repository
+For information on git see [git](http://git-scm.com/)

 Installation
 ============